-RELIABLE PREGNANCY PROTECTION FOR UP TO 8 YEARS^{2,3} >99.8% CONTRACEPTIVE EFFICACY AT YEAR 1 >99.3% CUMULATIVE EFFICACY OVER 5 YEARS The efficacy of Mirena over 5 years was studied in 1169 women aged 18 to 35 years.2 12-month pregnancy rates were ≤0.2% and cumulative 5-year pregnancy rate was approximately 0.7%.2 99.3% CONTRACEPTIVE EFFICACY YEARS 6-8 Women who have used Mirena for more than 5 years showed a consistent adverse reaction profile in Year 8.2 Percent of users experienced the following by the end of Year 8: • Amenorrhea: 34% • Infrequent bleeding: 26% • Frequent bleeding: 3% • Irregular bleeding: 10% • Prolonged bleeding: 3% The contraceptive efficacy of Mirena during extended use beyond 5 years was studied in the Mirena Extension Trial, a multi-center, open-label uncontrolled study in the US enrolling 362 women aged 18 to 35 years who had been using Mirena for not less than 4.5 years and not more than 5 years at enrollment.2 The Pearl Index (PI) for the 6th year of use based on the 1 pregnancy that occurred during Year 6 was 0.34 with a 95% upper confidence limit of 1.88.2 The PI for the 7th year of use based on the 1 pregnancy that occurred during Year 7 was 0.40 with a 95% upper confidence limit of 2.25.2 The PI for the 8th year of use based on the 0 pregnancies that occurred during Year 8 was 0.00 with a 95% upper confidence limit of 1.90.2 The cumulative 3-year pregnancy rate for Years 6, 7, and 8 was estimated by the Kaplan-Meier method.
-Based on 2 pregnancies (1 in Year 6 and 1 in Year 7), the cumulative pregnancy rate at the end of the 3-year period of extended use (Years 6, 7, and 8) was 0.68% with a 95% upper confidence limit of 2.71%.2 • Weight Gain: 9% (it is unknown if the weight gain was caused by Mirena) IMPORTANT SAFETY INFORMATION ABOUT KYLEENA AND MIRENA (CONTINUED) Clinical considerations for use and removal of Kyleena and Mirena
+RELIABLE PREGNANCY PROTECTION FOR UP TO 7 YEARS^{2,3} >99.8% CONTRACEPTIVE EFFICACY AT YEAR 1 >99.3% CUMULATIVE EFFICACY OVER 5 YEARS The efficacy of Mirena over 5 years was studied in 1169 women aged 18 to 35 years.2 12-month pregnancy rates were \leq 0.2% and cumulative 5-year pregnancy rate was approximately 0.7%.2 99.6% CONTRACEPTIVE EFFICACY AT YEAR 7 Women who have used Mirena for more than 5 years showed a consistent adverse reaction profile in Year 7.2 Percent of users experienced the following by the end of Year 7: • Amenorrhea: 28% • Infrequent bleeding: 26% • Frequent bleeding: 8% • Irregular bleeding: 12% • Prolonged bleeding: 2% The contraceptive efficacy of Mirena during extended use beyond 5 years was studied in the Mirena Extension Trial, a multi-center, open-label, uncontrolled study in the US enrolling 362 women aged 18 to 35 years who had been using Mirena for not less than 4.5 years and not more than 5 years at enrollment.2 The PI for the 6th year of use based on the 1 pregnancy that occurred during Year 6 was 0.35 with a 95% upper confidence limit of 1.95.2 The PI for the 7th year of use based on the 1 pregnancy that occurred during Year 7 was 0.45 with a 95% upper confidence limit of 2.49.2 The cumulative 2-year pregnancy rate for Years 6 and 7 was estimated by the Kaplan-Meier method.
+Based on 2 pregnancies (1 in Year 6 and 1 in Year 7), the cumulative pregnancy rate at the end of the 2-year period of extended use (Years 6 and 7) was 0.71% with a 95% upper confidence limit of 2.84%.2 • Weight Gain: 6% (it is unknown if the weight gain was caused by Mirena) IMPORTANT SAFETY INFORMATION ABOUT KYLEENA AND MIRENA (CONTINUED)

-Use Kyleena or Mirena with caution after careful assessment in patients with coagulopathy or taking anticoagulants; migraine, focal migraine with asymmetrical visual loss, or other symptoms indicating transient cerebral ischemia; exceptionally severe headache; marked increase of blood pressure; or severe arterial disease such as stroke or myocardial infarction.
+Clinical considerations for use and removal of Kyleena and Mirena Use Kyleena or Mirena with caution after careful assessment in patients with coagulopathy or taking anticoagulants; migraine, focal migraine with asymmetrical visual loss, or other symptoms indicating transient cerebral ischemia; exceptionally severe headache; marked increase of blood pressure; or severe arterial disease such as stroke or myocardial infarction.
 Consider removing the intrauterine system if these or the following arise during use: uterine or cervical malignancy or jaundice.
 If the threads are not visible or are significantly shortened they may have broken or retracted into the cervical canal or uterus.
 If Kyleena or Mirena is displaced (e.g., expelled or perforated the uterus), remove it.
 Kyleena can be safely scanned with MRI only under specific conditions.
-Please see Important Safety Information throughout, and click for accompanying full Prescribing Information for Kyleena (levonorgestrel-releasing intrauterine system) 19.5 mg and Mirena (levonorgestrel-releasing intrauterine system) 52 mg.